liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### Who is affected?

-This affects developers that use the following portlet property:
+This affects developers that use portlet properties with the following prefix:

     navigation.display.style